Garuda IV: Su-30MKI and F-16D + in the French sky ("Air & Cosmos", France)

 The clash between the operating standards of the participating countries has improved mutual understanding and foster interaction between French and foreign crews.

-As Colonel Clapier points out, "this cooperation is best reflected in the operational capabilities of the participating armies."
-The interaction of the parties can be divided into three components: "Good preparation, active conduct of operations by the leadership of the exercise, as well as accurate planning of meetings and briefings."
-However, it remained to solve another problem.
-How to restore the progress of assignments of mixed troops?
-On the French side, the answer is, of course, the Local System for Preparing and Reconstructing SLPRM Missions.
-It is used for planning operations, coordinating pilots' actions during their execution and subsequent debriefing.
-The Indian and Singaporean parties had to improvise in view of the presence (F-16D) or the absence (Su-30MKI) of similar equipment.
-As in the 2005 year, the problem was solved with the help of GPS and the Otaris program installed on the E-3F, which remembers the paths following the radar readings.
-Together, these two methods allow for a detailed analysis of the missions, as well as using extrapolation to determine the location of the hit of most missiles.
+As Colonel Clappier points out, "this cooperation has had the best possible impact on the operational capabilities of the participating armies."
+The interaction of the parties can be divided into three components: "Good preparation, active execution of operations by the exercise leadership, and precise planning of meetings and briefings."
+However, one problem remained to be solved.
+How to reconstruct the course of the joint forces' missions?
+On the French side, the answer was, of course, the Local Mission Preparation and Reconstruction System (SLPRM).
+The Indian and Singaporean sides had to improvise in view of the presence (F-16D) or absence (Su-30MKI) of such equipment.
+As in 2005, the problem was solved with the help of GPS and the Otaris program installed on the E-3F, which memorizes the flight paths based on radar readings.
+Together, these two methods make it possible to carry out a detailed debriefing of missions and to determine, by extrapolation, the impact locations of most missiles.

 Despite the vagaries of the weather, ten days of the exercise were conducted around 430 scheduled flights, which, according to General Klermont, is "a very serious figure, and about a hundred flights under the additional program should be included here."
 In addition, two French squadrons involved in the exercises conducted in parallel with them and their own training.
 The French pilots had previously dealt only with the Su-30K, and now they were able to get much closer acquainted with one of the best planes of their generation, the Su-30KI.